Call center standard operating procedures and best practices

 Call center best practices: What they are and why do they exist

 These are the general guidelines for most professional organizations.

-These best practices should be enabled no matter what industry or niche your company is in.
+These best practices should be enabled no matter your company’s industry or niche.
 For hiring managers, start implementing these from the beginning—sourcing, hiring, and onboarding.
-Potential employees would generally ask about the process early on so it’s best to have a well-thought-out answer ready.
+Potential employees would generally ask about the process early on, so it’s best to have a well-thought-out answer ready.

 When hiring employees, it’s important they match at least 80% of the requirements they are asked of.